Oil Prices Lift Stocks Despite Lingering Trade Concerns | MarketScreener

 "This theme of emerging markets being under pressure isn't necessarily going away."

-The WSJ Dollar Index, which measures the greenback against a basket of 16 currencies, rose 0.1% Thursday.
+The WSJ Dollar Index, which measures the greenback against a basket of 16 currencies, was roughly flat Thursday.
 A stronger dollar has been another factor weighing on emerging markets recently, pressuring foreign governments and companies that have borrowed in dollars.

 Write to Christopher Whittall at christopher.whittall@wsj.com